-Changyou relies on the spending of its game players for its revenues, which in turn depends on the players' level of disposable income, perceived future earnings capabilities and willingness to spend.
-The real estate market in the PRC and the level of exports from the PRC have both experienced significant declines recently and, according to the National Bureau of Statistics of China, the growth rate of China's gross domestic product, compared to that of the previous year, slowed from 9.2% in 2011 to 7.5% in 2012 and 7.7% in 2013 and 7.4% in 2014 and 6.9% in 2015.
+Changyou relies on the spending of its game players, which in turn depends on the players' level of disposable income, perceived future earnings capabilities and willingness to spend.
+The real estate market in the PRC and the level of exports from the PRC have both experienced significant declines recently and, according to the National Bureau of Statistics of China, the growth rate of China's gross domestic product, compared to that of the previous year, went from 7.5% in 2012, to 7.7% in 2013, to 7.4% in 2014, to 6.9% in 2015, and to 6.7% in 2016.
 Such growth may also slow in the future, which could in turn result in a reduction in spending by Changyou's game players.